2017 grantees 2018 grantees 2019 grantees

 During the last decade, the contraction of print and broadcast media and the expansion of digital platforms spurred an unprecedented crossover between journalism and independent nonfiction filmmaking.
 Documentarians, working alone or in small teams, are increasingly taking on high-stakes storytelling once the domain of legacy media.
 Very often, they do so without the support, resources, and protection of established institutions.
 The IDA Enterprise Documentary Fund seeks to support this critically important work, while helping filmmakers retain their independent voices and artistic visions.

 The IDA Enterprise Documentary Fund, with major support from The John D. and Catherine T. MacArthur Foundation, provides production and development funds to documentary films taking on in-depth explorations of original, contemporary stories and integrating journalistic practice into the filmmaking process.
 In addition to funds, grantees will receive additional resources and expertise tailored to the needs of the project.
 Inclusion and diversity, both in terms of the filmmaking team and subject matter, are a priority of the fund.

-The Logan Elevate Grant provides funds to emerging women filmmakers of color directing feature-length documentary films that explore original, contemporary stories and integrate journalistic practice into the filmmaking process.
+The Logan Elevate Grant provides funds to emerging women & non-binary filmmakers of color directing feature-length documentary films that explore original, contemporary stories and integrate journalistic practice into the filmmaking process.
+Filmmakers are invited to apply through a nomination process.
+Each year, IDA invites organizations in the documentary field from all over the country to nominate potential candidates for this award.
 Funding provided by the Jonathan Logan Family Foundation—empowering world-changing work.